Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Preliminaries

 \begin{theorem} Let $\Pi$ be an LCL.
 If $\Pi\in \borel$, then $\Pi\in \baire$. \end{theorem}

 \paragraph{Toast decomposition} The main technical advantage, that the class $\baire$ offers, is the possibility of building a hierarchical decomposition.
 Finding a hierarchical decomposition in the context of descriptive combinatorics is tightly connected with the notion of \emph{Borel hyperfiniteness}.
 Understanding which Borel graphs are Borel hyperfinite is a major theme in descriptive set theory \cite{doughertyjacksonkechris,gaojackson,conley2020borel}.
-It is known that grids, and generally polynomial growth graphs are hyperfinite, while, e.g., acyclic graphs are not in general hyperfinite \cite{jackson2002countable}.
+It is known that grids, and generally polynomial growth graphs are hyperfinite, while, e.g., acyclic graphs are not in general hyperfinite \cite{jackson2002countable, bernshteyn2025large}.
 A strengthening of hyperfiniteness that is of interest to us is called \emph{toast} \cite{gao2015forcing,conleymillerbound}.
+Note that a similar concept has also appeared under the name ``path decomposition" in \cite{conley2020measurable}.

-\begin{definition}[Toast] Let $G$ be a graph and $q\in \mathbb{N}$.
-A \emph{$q$-toast} of $G$ is a collection $\fD$ of finite subsets of $G$ with the property that (i) every pair of vertices is covered by an element of $\fD$ and (ii) the boundaries of every $D\not=E\in \fD$ are at least $q$ apart in the graph distance.
+\begin{definition}[CToast] Let $G$ be a graph and $q\in \mathbb{N}$.
+A \emph{$q$-ctoast} of $G$ is a collection $\fD$ of finite connected subsets of $G$ with the property that \begin{enumerate} \item every pair of adjacent vertices is covered by some element of $\fD$ and \item the vertex boundaries of every $D\not=E\in \fD$ are at least $q$ apart in the graph distance. \end{enumerate}

-Let $\fG$ be a Borel graph on a standard Borel set $X$.
-A $q$-toast $\fD$ of $\fG$ is \emph{Borel}, if it is a Borel subset of the standard Borel space of all finite subsets of $X$. \end{definition}
+Let $\fG$ be a Borel graph.
+A $q$-ctoast $\fD$ of $\fG$ is \emph{Borel}, if it is a Borel subset of the standard Borel space of all finite subsets of $V(\mathcal{G})$. \end{definition}

+Note that while the general definition of toast does not require the pieces to be connected, we follow \cite[Definition~4.1]{grebik_rozhon2021toasts_and_tails} who considered the case connected toasts.
+To emphasize the difference from the general definition, we call a connected toast \emph{ctoast}.

-In the case of trees there is no way of constructing a Borel toast in general, however, it is a result of Hjorth and Kechris \cite{hjorth1996borel} that every Borel graph is hyperfinite on a comeager set for every compatible Polish topology.
-A direct consequence of \cite[Lemma~3.1]{marksungerbaire} together with a standard construction of a toast via Voronoi cells gives the following strengthening of toasts.
+In the case of forests there is no way of constructing a Borel toast in general, however, it is a result of Hjorth and Kechris \cite{hjorth1996borel} that every Borel graph is hyperfinite on a comeager set for every compatible Polish topology.
+A direct consequence of \cite[Lemma~3.1]{marksungerbaire} together with a standard construction of a toast gives the following.